Chorus-bdd/Chorus/site/chorus-website/site/pages/GettingStarted/GettingStarted.md

 sectionIndex: 10
 ---

-To use Chorus, you must download and run the Chorus interpreter.
-This will parse the feature files containing your BDD tests, and execute them.

 There are several ways to run the Chorus interpreter, depending on the needs of your project

 * **Integrated with a Java project as a JUnit test suite:**